Assessing Margins after Breast Surgery

 Mastectomy and tumor margins

 With a mastectomy, the whole breast is removed during surgery.
-Whether the margins contain cancer cells doesn’t usually affect your treatment.
+Whether or not the margins contain cancer cells doesn’t usually affect your treatment.

 TOOLS & RESOURCES